 “Ok.”
 He said, taking a deep breath.

 “Give me your optrix.”
 I said, and he took them out of his eyes to hand them to me.
 Allowing his amazing vampire glow to shine through.
 “You have to show an Elder your true eyes at all times.
 Anything less is a sign of disrespect.
 And NEVER bare your fangs at any time!
 You understand?
-It’s like…giving them a ‘middle finger’ or something, you’ll basically be picking a fight.”
+It’s like…giving them a middle finger or something, you’ll basically be picking a fight.
+You don′t want that.”
 God, I hope I had taught him enough over the last few weeks to get us through this.
 I was taking a HUGE chance here.

 “Romey…” Julian smiled, then corrected himself, “Sighhh…Romero…it’ll be FINE!
 I won’t embarrass you, I promise.”

-I took his smooth pale cheeks in my hands, feeling the porcelain white flesh in my palms, and I gave his moist ruby lips a lover’s kiss.
-“You could never embarrass me, Julian.”
+I took his smooth pale cheeks in my hands, feeling the porcelain smooth flesh against my palms, and I gave his moist, ruby, lips a lover’s kiss torelax him.
+And possibly relax myself in the process.
+“You could never embarrass me, Julian.
+Not ever.”
 He grinned, but then I added, “However…if you piss one of them off, they’re liable to kill us both.
 So…keep that in mind, will you?”

 Our limo came to a stop, and our driver got out to open the door for us.
 “Sweet!
 Eek!
 This is it!
 Ok…I’m calm!
 I’m calm!”
 Julian panted.

 “REMEMBER…the second we get out of this car, you don’t read ANYBODY’S mind but mine!
 Ok?
-The Elders can detect these things.
-Reading an Elder’s mind in the Circle is an act of treason, so DON’T do it!
-If you want to communicate mentally back and forth with ME, that’s fine.
-But you start poking around in someone else’s head, and you’ll take one in the heart right there and then.
+The Elders can easily detect these things.
+Reading an Elder’s mind within the confidentiality of the Circle is considered an act of treason, so DON’T do it!
+If you want to communicate, mentally, back and forth with ME, that’s fine.
+But you start poking around in someone else’s head, and you’ll take a shiv in the heart right there and then.
 I won’t be able to protect you.
 Do you understand?”